Cro-Magnon: Music

-EEMH are known to have created flutes out of hollow bird bones as well as mammoth ivory, first appearing in the archaeological record with the Aurignacian about 40,000 years ago in the German Swabian Jura.
+Cro-Magnons are known to have created flutes out of hollow bird bones as well as mammoth ivory, first appearing in the archaeological record with the Aurignacian about 40,000 years ago in the German Swabian Jura.
 The Swabian Jura flutes appear to have been able to produce a wide range of tones.
 One virtually complete flute made of the radius of a griffon vulture from Hohle Fels measures 21.8 cm in length and 0.8 cm in diameter.
 The bone had been smoothed down and was pierced with holes.
 These finger holes exhibit cut marks, which could indicate the exact placement of these holes was specifically measured to create concert pitch (that is, to make the instrument in tune) or a scale.
 The part near the elbow joint had two V-shaped carvings, presumably a mouthpiece.
 Ivory flutes would have required a great time investment to make, as it requires more skill and precision to craft compared to a bird bone flute.
 A section of ivory must be sawed off to the correct size, cut in half so it can be hollowed out, and then the two pieces have to be refitted and stuck together by an adhesive in an air-tight seal.
-EEMH also created bone whistles out of deer phalanges.
+Cro-Magnons also created bone whistles out of deer phalanges.

 Such sophisticated music technology could potentially speak to a much longer musical tradition than the archaeological record indicates, as modern hunter-gatherers have been documented to create instruments out of: more biodegradable materials (less likely to fossilise) such as reeds, gourds, skins, and bark; more or less unmodified items such as horns, conch shells, logs, and stones; and their weapons, including spear thrower shafts or boomerangs as clapsticks, or a hunting bow.

-It is speculated that a few EEMH artefacts represent bullroarers or percussion instruments such as rasps, but these are harder to prove.
-One probable bullroarer is identified at Lalinde, France, dating to 14 to 12 thousand years ago, measuring 16 cm long and decorated with geometric incisions.
+It is speculated that a few Cro-Magnon artefacts represent bullroarers or percussion instruments such as rasps, but these are harder to prove.
+One probable bullroarer is identified at Lalinde, France, dating to 12,000 to 14,000 years ago, measuring 16 cm long and decorated with geometric incisions.
 In the mammoth-bone houses at Mezine, Ukraine, an 80x20 cm thigh-bone, a 53x50 cm jawbone, a 57x63 cm shoulder blade, and a 63x43 cm pelvis of a mammoth bear evidence of paint and repeated percussion.
 These were first proposed by archaeologist Sergei Bibikov to have served as drums, with either a reindeer antler or mammoth tusk fragment also found at the site being used as a drum stick, though this is contested.
 Other European sites have yielded potential percussion mallets made of mammoth bone or reindeer antler.
-It is speculated that some EEMH marked certain sections of caves with red paint which could be struck to produce a note that would resonate throughout the cave chamber, somewhat like a xylophone.
+It is speculated that some Cro-Magnons marked certain sections of caves with red paint which could be struck to produce a note that would resonate throughout the cave chamber, somewhat like a xylophone.